-This folder the contains 2 sub-folders – Designs and HTML.
-As you can probably guess the Designs folder contains any and all graphics, mockups, fonts, or icons to be used in the site.
-This is particularly useful when working with larger projects where you’ll have to design multiple logos or branding artwork (advertisements, banners, etc).
+This folder contains two sub-folders – Designs and HTML.
+As you can probably guess, the Designs folder contains any and all graphics, mockups, fonts, or icons to be used on the site.
+This is particularly useful when working with larger projects where you’ll have to design multiple logos or branding artwork (advertisements, banners, etc.).

-This is certainly an optional step and not all web designers need take this route.
+This is certainly an optional step, and not all web designers need to take this route.
 I always suggest taking this route, though, as it saves loads of time when it comes to developing the final product.
-You also don’t need to jump right into a CMS’ template system and try to write code all at once (which can get quite messy).
+You also don’t need to jump right into a CMS template system and try to write code all at once (which can get quite messy).

 Keep a Small Documentation File

 Another useful item here would be a .txt file containing any and all useful information.
-I use this as a type of documentation and could be even more advanced if necessary (Word or Excel Spreadsheet).
+I use this as a type of documentation, and it could be even more advanced if necessary (Word or Excel Spreadsheet).

-Generally this is placed in the root of the project folder along with the other 2 sub-folders.
-I will include links to websites with similar designs or elements I want to work with in my site, or just future notes to myself on the project.
+Generally, this is placed in the root of the project folder along with the other two sub-folders.
+I will include links to websites with similar designs or elements I want to work with in my site or just future notes to myself on the project.

-I’ll also link to tutorials which show how to develop jQuery elements or CSS styles which I want to implement.
+I’ll also link to tutorials that show how to develop jQuery elements or CSS styles that I want to implement.
 This saves time during the development process since I don’t need to write all the code from scratch.
-These are just a few ideas to get you started but documentation really has no limits – it’s solely in place as a resource for you, the designer.
+These are just a few ideas to get you started, but documentation really has no limits – it’s solely in place as a resource for you, the designer.